ivanjrt/Intune-Backup-Restore/README.md

 # Intune-Backup-Restore

-The following is some information I found from: <br/>
-I do not take credit for this, I only run this for testings purposes.<br/>
+I do not take credit for this, I only run this for testing purposes, and since I'm lazy I'm just trying to minimize the Reading<br/>

 ```ruby
 #Installing reqs Only to be done once the its whole life, then you can Remark it with a "#"